 - Horrible Judge of Character: A significant flaw of hers.
 She believes that the dead are better than the living because she thinks the living are all bastards and the dead are their exact opposites.
 She thinks that Xykon is an Edward Cullen-style paranormal romantic hero just waiting for the perfect girl (i.e. her) to "heal" him and she thinks that Redcloak is an ineffective spineless wimp who is just going to passively let her get away with absolutely everything including outright informing Xykon of Redcloak's treachery.
 Redcloak brutally proves her wrong.

 - Humans Are Bastards: She believes this thoroughly and, in what may be an example of Insane Troll Logic, uses it to justify her belief that the Undead are really nice creatures, as they are "the antithesis of life".
 See "They Would Likely Both Disagree with That Sentiment" for the full conversation.

 - Ignored Enamored Underling: Toward Xykon, who doesn't just ignore her sentiments but actively avoids thinking about them ('cause he's "not one of those disgusting biophiliacs").

-- I Love the Undead: Yes, in that way. *wink*
+- I Love the Dead: Yes, she loves The Undead.
+In that way. *wink*

 - Insane Troll Logic: Her "reasoning" behind preferring the undead to the living is so warped that even the Monster in the Darkness is calling her out on it.